The Journey From Transactional to Strategic Procurement

 6. Contract Compliance

 Even top-performing procurement organizations need to enhance their contract compliance.
 Poor contract compliance causes savings leakage and legal and financial risks.
-That is the reason why contract management is also one of the hardest things for procurement to master.
+That's the reason why contract management is also one of the hardest things for procurement to master.
 The way forward is to ensure your organization's spend is in line with the pricing and terms of the negotiated contract.

 Contracts are essential to any business.
 However, complying with contract terms can be challenging for many companies due to the lack of visibility into its details.